 Drinking heavily throughout pregnancy can cause your baby to develop a serious condition called foetal alcohol syndrome (FAS).

 When you are caring for a new born, it’s advised to keep your alcohol intake to low levels.
 If you are breast feeding, your baby will be consuming alcohol traced in your milk.
 Their liver is not able to process the alcohol and can cause health problems for your baby.

 If you are not breastfeeding, it is still advised not to drink too much when your baby is small.

 If you need support giving up alcohol, we have local services that can help you.
-Contact Healthy Sandwell on the details below, and they will be able to advise what is on offer in your local area.
+Contact Healthy Sandwell and they will be able to advise what is on offer in your local area.

-If you have any worries around your drinking and your pregnancy, please speak to your midwife or doctor.
+If you have any worries around your drinking and your pregnancy, you can also speak to your midwife or doctor.

 Tell us how many drinks you have in an average week:

 Send an enquiry to our friendly Healthy Sandwell team.